Red de Apoyo: Lessons from the Colombian peace process for Venezuelan female democratic leaders

 Event Recap May 5, 2022

-Red de Apoyo: Venezuelan women today can learn from women leaders that fought dictatorships in Argentina, Uruguay, and Chile
+Red de Apoyo: Venezuelan women today can learn from women leaders who fought dictatorships in Argentina, Uruguay, and Chile

 A virtual discussion on how Venezuelan women leaders could learn from democratic women organizers during the 1970s and 1980s dictatorships in South America’s Southern Cone.